The definitive guide to CRM for venture capital

 Standardizing your data entry processes opens the door to a more collaborative, open team environment.
 Partners and associates at your firm can more frequently work deals together by sharing a single contact record.
 Automatic data entry and updates guarantee cross-team adoption so no data ends up isolated in a distant spreadsheet somewhere.

-• Sync your CRM files with your cloud storage
+• Sync your CRM files with your cloud storage.

-• Enroll contacts from your CRM into relevant mailing lists in your bulk email tool
+• Enroll contacts from your CRM into relevant mailing lists in your bulk email tool.

-When your team is on the move, mobile applications can further increase collaboration in a remote and hybrid workspace.
-Being able to call or email directly from your CRM’s app and then reviewing that data from your computer before your next meeting makes tracking relationships seamless.
-Once these processes are in place, you can visualize your firm’s collective data to more clearly review your entire network and deal flow processes.
+Once these processes are in place, you can also visualize your firm’s collective data to more clearly review your entire network and deal flow processes.

-Combining this data with analytics tools, like Affinity Analytics, gives you the ability to easily review your pipeline to identify places for improvement.
 In our next section, we’ll dive deeper into analyzing and optimizing the processes outlined so far based on your unique measures of success.

 Analytics

-2. Individual partner and associate activity review for both deal pipeline status and activity KPIs
+2. Individual partner and associate activity review for both deal pipeline status and activity KPIs.

-3. Firm-level reporting for external stakeholders such as LPs
+3. Firm-level reporting for external stakeholders such as LPs.

 The power of a CRM for venture capital

-Relationship and deal data management seems straightforward: keep track of contact information, follow up on your prospects, close deals.
 The reality is that maintaining your team’s vast network of contacts and opportunities can quickly become unruly without clear alignment around consistent, efficient processes.
-Generally, CRMs are powerful data management tools, but venture capital CRMs are designed to simplify and optimize your investment management process.
+Generally, CRMs are powerful data management tools, but venture capital CRMs are also designed to simplify and optimize your investment management process.

 Send icon